Type: Stop Tour: Race to the Den County: Mecklenburg

 What to See

+Sources differ on where George was buried.[2]
 The Daughters of the American Revolution placed the monument to Locke you can view here in 1911, supposedly at the spot where Locke was killed, in the median between the northbound and southbound lanes.
 It was moved here due to the rail line construction.
-The plaque incorrectly lists Locke’s rank: He was not an officer.
+The plaque incorrectly lists Locke’s rank.
 And although the cavalry was the unit of Lt.
 Col. Banastre Tarleton, he was sick that day, so it was under the command of Maj.
-Hangar.[1]
+Hangar.[3]

 The monument says: